Wary of wars in Gaza and Ukraine, old enemies Turkey and Greece test friendship initiative - ExBulletin

+Wary of wars in Gaza and Ukraine, old enemies Turkey and Greece test friendship initiative

-ANKARA, Turkey (AP) Old enemies Turkey and Greece will test a five-month-old friendship initiative on Monday when Greek Prime Minister Kyriakos Mitsotakis visits Ankara.
+Old enemies Türkiye and Greece will test a five-month-old friendship initiative on Monday during Greek Prime Minister Kyriakos Mitsotakis' visit to Ankara.

 The two NATO members, who share decades of mutual animosity, a tense border and disputed waters, agreed to put aside their differences last December.
 Instead, they focus on trade and energy, repairing cultural ties and a long list of other topics on the so-called positive agenda.